carpentries-incubator/reproducible-publications-quarto/_episodes/11-publishing-your-project.md

 ![Publish button in RStudio](../fig/11-publish-button-scrnshot-2.png)

+If you click on the carrot, you might get the warning below:

+`** Installing R Package Dependencies for Publishing: 'packrat', 'rsconnect', 'markdown' [1/3] Installing packrat...`

-(if a little menu pops up, select "Publish Document...") and you'll be presented with the following panels:
+Wait for the installation to be completed.
+If a little menu pops up, select "Publish Document..." and you'll be presented with the following panels:

 ![Publish to RPubs or RStudio Connect](../fig/11-r-studio-knit-publish-to-scrnshot.png)